High-dimensional censored MIDAS logistic regression for corporate survival forecasting: High-dimensional censored MIDAS logistic regression

 We consider datasets that are high-dimensional.
 For instance, in our empirical application, as summarized in Table~\ref{summary}, if we consider firms that have survived \(s = 6\) years, with \(K = 95\) covariates measured \(m = 4\) times per year, the total number of parameters to estimate is \(6 \times 4 \times 95 + 1 = 2,281\), including the intercept.
 When the sample size is not much larger than the number of parameters, the curse of dimensionality arises, complicating computations and reducing estimation precision.

 To address this, dimension-reduction techniques are necessary.
 A common approach is to directly apply the LASSO \citep{tibshirani1996regression} to the original predictors.
-For an i.i.d. sample \(\{(\widetilde{T}_i, \delta_i, \boldsymbol{Z}_i), i \in [N]\}\), the $\ell_1$-norm penalized estimator minimizes:
+For an i.i.d. sample \(\{(\widetilde{T}_i, \delta_i, \boldsymbol{Z}_i), i \in [N]\}\), the $\ell_1$-norm penalized estimator solves the empirical version of \eqref{equivalent censor} with the LASSO penalty.

-where \(\mu\) is a regularization parameter.\footnote{In our practical implementation, we never penalize the intercept coefficient.}

-Here, we follow a different approach to reducing the dimension based on Mixed-Data Sampling \citep[MIDAS]{ghysels2006predicting}, which is designed to address parameter proliferation in mixed-frequency data.
+Here, we follow a different approach \citep{babii2022machine} to reduce the dimension based on Mixed-Data Sampling \citep[MIDAS]{ghysels2006predicting}, which is designed to address parameter proliferation in mixed-frequency data.
 MIDAS approximates the coefficients of high-frequency lag polynomials using a finite dictionary of functions.
 Specifically, let us write